unavi-xyz/wired-protocol/identity/profile/README.md

 # Profile

-A profile within the Wired is defined by a `profile.json` file.
-Here is an example of a `profile.json`:
+A user can store information about themselves within a `profile.json` file.
+Here is an example `profile.json`:

 ```json
 {